Mec-iS/staticwebpage/index.md

 </style>

 # 👋 Welcome!
 I am Lorenzo — I produce novel research and code leveraging Large Language Models.
-I focus on workflows automation with AI Agents and code generation.
+I focus on workflows automation with AI Agents and code generation.<br/> Also check out my research on <a href="{{ "/posts/001_energy_informed_db" }}">a new generation of vector databases</a>.

 <div class="research-container">
   <h2 class="research-header">